WattGuy/EnergyLanguage/README.md

 ==========
  - Lightweight
  - Easy to learn
- - Not case sensitive
+ - Case insensitive
- - Not instruction's location sensitive
+ - Doesn't take into account the location of instructions in the code